-Combines amazing 300-ppi high-resolution display, sleek design, effortless page turn feature, and adjustable built-in light to create a truly top-notch reading experience.
+Combines amazing 300-ppi high-resolution display, sleek design, effortless page turn feature, and built-in adjustable light to create a truly top-notch reading experience.
 It also holds a charge for days and stores thousands of your favorite books.

 It's a costly model, but considering the quality and features you get, it's an investment that's worth the price.